-A dividend growth investor focuses on buying stocks with a very high growth rate in the absolute dividend per share.
-For example, Company A has a dividend yield of 1.4 percent right now.
-Company B has a yield of 3.6 percent.
-However, because Company A is rapidly expanding, investors might reasonably expect the dividend to increase at a rapid rate.
+A dividend growth investor focuses on buying stocks with a high growth rate in the absolute dividend per share.
+For example, Company A has a dividend yield of 1.4% right now.
+Company B has a yield of 3.6%.
+Since Company A is rapidly expanding, investors might reasonably expect the dividend to increase at a rapid rate.
 It is quite possible that in the end, a long-term owner of Company A stock with a horizon of a decade or longer could end up collecting more absolute dividends than a Company B shareholder, even though the starting yield was lower.

 A dividend aristocrat is a company that S&P has identified as having grown its dividend per share each and every year, without exception, for 25 years or longer.
 That means even if you never bought another share, you've been getting bigger and bigger checks over as your enterprise sells more of whatever it is that it sells.
 Think of dividend aristocrats as investment royalty—the most established dividend-paying companies with long histories of success.